Frequently Asked Questions

 Some Insurers offer Agreed Value Policies.
 Under this term, the market value is considered equal to the Agreed Value of the sum insured.

-3. What are some available extensions or add-ons for my policy?
+3. What are some available extensions or add-ons for my policy/certificate?

-The Motor policy allows for policyholders to extend cover to include extra benefits and additional cover apart from the standard coverage.
+The Motor policy/certificate allows for policyholders/participants to extend cover to include extra benefits and additional cover apart from the standard coverage.
 Do communicate with your insurers to request for these additional covers.

 • Flood, windstorm, rainstorm, typhoon, hurricane, volcanic eruption, earthquake, landslide/landslip, subsidence or sinking of the soil/earth or other convulsion of nature